Published on: 16 March 2013 | Last updated: 28 June 2019

 Thinking about an independent cycle tour in Italy?

-…this site is here to help: there are guides to tours, cycleways and cycle routes, and lots of resources to help you plan your trip.
-You could start by going to the guide for the region you’re interested in, or choose a theme: mountains? lakes? coastal rides?
+This site is here to help: there are guides to tours, cycleways and cycle routes, and lots of resources to help you plan your trip.
+Use the menu to look for the type of route you’re interested in or the part of Italy.
 Or scroll this page for a small selection of what’s on offer.

 Wondering where to start?